jokie88/ordinalpublicgoods/README.md

 # Ordinal Public Goods
-A list of resources (js libraries, etc) inscribed on bitcoin.
-Feel free to create a pull request to add to it.
-Its just text so anyone can do it!
+A list of js libraries and other resources inscribed on bitcoin.
+Use it to lower the cost of your inscriptions.

+> **Warning**
-Caution: These libraries are NOT vetted and may contain issues/malware.
-Please be cautious when opening and using these files and look at the source.
+> These libraries are NOT vetted.
+Be cautious when opening and using these inscriptions.

 | Library | Inscription ID | Format | Notes | Source |
 | --- | --- | --- | --- | --- |